nuber-io/nuber/README.md

 Its recommended to have a separate partition for the LXD storage pool, so do this during the install, create two partitions, one for the operating system, at least 25GB for `/` and leave the remaining space for the storage pool partition.

-The recommended storage pool driver is `ZFS`, see [server setup using ZFS storage driver](docs/lxd/ubuntu-zfs.md) for more information on how to set this up.
+The recommended storage pool driver is `ZFS`, see the [install guide](docs/lxd/install) on how to install Ubuntu, setup ZFS and install LXD.

 Once you have setup your server and `LXD` has been initiailzed you can run the following command to install Nuber.